Carl Schurz: Later life

 Upon leaving the Interior Department in 1881, Schurz moved to New York City.
 That year German-born Henry Villard, president of the Northern Pacific Railway, acquired the New York Evening Post and The Nation and turned the management over to Schurz, Horace White and Edwin L. Godkin.
 Schurz left the Post in the autumn of 1883 because of differences over editorial policies regarding corporations and their employees.

 In 1884, he was a leader in the Independent (or Mugwump) movement against the nomination of James Blaine for president and for the election of Grover Cleveland.
 From 1888 to 1892, he was general American representative of the Hamburg American Steamship Company.
 In 1892, he succeeded George William Curtis as president of the National Civil Service Reform League and held this office until 1901.
 He also succeeded Curtis as editorial writer for Harper's Weekly in 1892 and held this position until 1898.
 In 1895 he spoke for the Fusion anti-Tammany Hall ticket in New York City.
 He opposed William Jennings Bryan for president in 1896, speaking for sound money and not under the auspices of the Republican party; he supported Bryan four years later because of anti-imperialism beliefs, which also led to his membership in the American Anti-Imperialist League.

 True to his anti-imperialist convictions, Schurz exhorted McKinley to resist the urge to annex land following the Spanish–American War.
+He authored an opinion piece warning that prominent imperialists would take in "Spanish- Americans, with all the mixtures of Indian and negro blood, and Malays and other unspeakable Asiatics, by the tens of millions!"
 In the 1904 election he supported Alton B. Parker, the Democratic candidate.
 Carl Schurz lived in a summer cottage in Northwest Bay on Lake George, New York which was built by his good friend Abraham Jacobi.

+Family

+Schurz was married to Margarethe Schurz in July, 1852; together they had five children: Agathe, Marianne, Emma, Carl Lincoln, and Herbert.
+Schurz was the cousin of Edmund Jüssen (also spelled Jussen), a German expatriate, forty-eighter, and attorney who worked in Columbus, Wisconsin.
+In 1856 Schurz's sister Antonie Schurz married Jüssen.
+Jüssen, like Schurz fought in the American Civil War for the 23rd Wisconsin Infantry Regiment as a Lieutenant Colonel.

 Death and legacy

 Schurz died at age 77 on May 14, 1906, in New York City, and is buried in Sleepy Hollow Cemetery, Sleepy Hollow, New York.

 Schurz's wife, Margarethe Schurz, was instrumental in establishing the kindergarten system in the United States.

 Schurz is famous for saying: "My country, right or wrong; if right, to be kept right; and if wrong, to be set right."
+On the 2025 anniversary of his birth, he was quoted by Anu Garg of Wordsmith.org as saying, "We have come to a point where it is loyalty to resist, and treason to submit."

 He was portrayed by Edward G. Robinson as a friend of the surviving Cheyenne Indians in John Ford's 1964 film Cheyenne Autumn.